dynacorp/jenkins-docker-compose-latest/README.md

 ## Overview

-> The Docker Compose Build Step plugin allows the user to run docker-compose commands as build steps.
+> This package is built on Ayomide Olopha's plugin but updated to .
+The Docker Compose Build Step plugin allows the user to run docker-compose commands as build steps.

 <img src="images/docker-compose-jenkins.jpg" width="300">